 The families of Craig Mallon and Kirsty Maxwell are conscious of the fact (and live in hope) that the people who watched this documentary will have information that they want to share.

 In addition to the appeals’ various social media platforms, the families have arranged a dedicated telephone number which people can use to text or call with any information that they think may assist – all in confidence.

-Any information that may assist can be given via this confidential number:
+Any information that may assist can be given via these confidential email addresses

 Please get in contact and one of our team will get back to you.

 We would ask that you share this information as widely as possible to reach people who may be able to help to find the answers to Craig Mallon’s murder and Kirsty Maxwell’s suspicious death.